spiral/shopify-starter-kit/README.md

 #### Creating components

 The **Shopify starter kit** provides the CLI to creating new entities in own structures.
-CLI based on `yeoman` generator and run by the command `yo`.
+CLI is based on `yeoman` generator and can be started with the `yo` command.
-CLI supports creation of styles, scripts and liquid files for templates, section, snippets.
+CLI is supported to creating style, script and liquid files for templates, section, snippets.
-All generated templates already contain scripts and styles in liquid file.
+All templates already used scripts and styles inside the `liquid` files.
-You can expand or change CLI logic in `generator` folder after clone **shopify starter kit**.
+You can expand or change it in the `generator` folder after cloning **shopify starter kit**.

 ```bash
 npm run gen